dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 - 1199558 Stacie?
 Waiting on
 - 1299082 Stacie?
 Waiting on --->

-## Group management
-- **Intune Groups transitioning to Azure Active Directory Groups.** Waiting on blurb

 ## App management
-- **Improve the app provisioning profile update experience.** <br/>Apple iOS line of business mobile apps are built with a provisioning profile included and code signed with a certificate.
+### Improve the app provisioning profile update experience
+Apple iOS line of business mobile apps are built with a provisioning profile included and code signed with a certificate.
 When the app is run on an iOS device, iOS confirms the integrity of the iOS app and enforces policies defined by the provisioning profile.<br/>
 The enterprise signing certificate you use to sign apps typically lasts for 3 years.
 However, the provisioning profile expires after 1 year.
 With this update, Intune will provide you the tools to proactively deploy a new provisioning profile policy to devices that have apps that are near expiry while the certificate is still valid.
 <!--- TFS 1280247--->